 | Match ticket (Cat 3–Cat 1) | $50–$80 | $150–$250 | $400+ |

-For fans attending two or three matches over a week, a short-term furnished apartment can cut accommodation costs by 30 to 50% compared to hotel surge rates.
+For a stay of a week or more, a short-term furnished apartment cuts accommodation costs by 30 to 50% compared to hotel surge rates.
 A kitchen alone saves $30 to $50 per day on meals.
-Furnished units in Downtown, Uptown, and Deep Ellum start at roughly $150 to $200 per night on month-to-month leases — well below the $300+ hotel average during match weeks.
+Furnished units in Downtown, Uptown, and Deep Ellum start at roughly $150 to $200 per night on month-to-month leases, well below the $300+ hotel average this city saw during match weeks.

 Frequently Asked Questions

 No. DART rail stops in Dallas, about 20 miles from the stadium.
-Your two transit options are the DART bus bridge (buses on a dedicated I-30 lane, $10 to $15 estimated) or the TRE commuter train to CentrePort plus a shuttle for the last few miles.
-Both depart from Victory Station in Dallas.
-Budget about 90 minutes total from central Dallas to the stadium gates.
+The two transit options were the DART bus bridge (buses on a dedicated I-30 lane, $10 to $15 estimated) and the TRE commuter train to CentrePort plus a shuttle for the last few miles.
+Both left from Victory Station in Dallas, and both took about 90 minutes from central Dallas to the stadium gates.

-How much does parking cost at AT&T Stadium during the World Cup?
+How much did parking cost at AT&T Stadium during the World Cup?

-Expect to pay $40 to $75 per match.
-AT&T Stadium has roughly 24,000 parking spaces across its numbered lots and the adjacent Globe Life Field complex.
-Pre-booking through ParkWhiz or SeatGeek is strongly recommended.
-Late arrivals may end up in lots that add 20 to 30 minutes of walking to the gates.
+$40 to $75 per match.
+AT&T Stadium has roughly 24,000 parking spaces across its numbered lots and the adjacent Globe Life Field complex, sold ahead through ParkWhiz and SeatGeek.
+The lots left for late arrivals added 20 to 30 minutes of walking to the gates.

 Dallas for most fans.
-You get walkable neighborhoods, real restaurants and bars, and DART rail to the Fan Festival at Fair Park.
-The 90-minute match-day transit is a hassle, but you only deal with it on the days you hold tickets.
-Arlington makes sense if you are attending three or more matches and your only priority is walking to the gates.
-Between matches in Arlington, you will need a car or rideshare for almost everything.
+You got walkable neighborhoods, real restaurants and bars, and DART rail to the Fan Festival at Fair Park.
+The 90-minute match-day transit was a hassle, but only on the days you held tickets.
+Arlington made sense for fans attending three or more matches whose only priority was walking to the gates.
+Between matches in Arlington, a car or rideshare was needed for almost everything.

 How far is downtown Dallas from AT&T Stadium?

 About 20 miles, or 25 to 40 minutes by car in normal traffic.
-On match days, that drive can stretch to 60 to 90 minutes.
-DART’s bus bridge and TRE train options take about 90 minutes including boarding and transfers.
-Leave 90 to 120 minutes before kickoff if departing from Dallas.
+On match days that drive stretched to 60 to 90 minutes.
+DART’s bus bridge and TRE train options took about 90 minutes including boarding and transfers, which is why the standing advice was to leave central Dallas 90 to 120 minutes before kickoff.

 Between matches, rideshare works well in the Dallas metro.
-Within 90 minutes before kickoff and after the final whistle, expect 3 to 5 times surge pricing near AT&T Stadium.
-A $35 ride becomes $80 to $120.
-Post-match pickup at Lot 15 can involve 30-to-45-minute waits.
-The DART bus bridge at $10 to $15 is faster and cheaper on match days.
+Near AT&T Stadium on match days it was subject to surge pricing in the 90 minutes before kickoff and again after the final whistle, and post-match pickup all funnelled through Lot 15.
+The DART bus bridge at $10 to $15 was the cheaper and more predictable option.

-What is the FIFA Fan Festival in Dallas and where is it?
+What was the FIFA Fan Festival in Dallas, and where was it?

-The Fan Festival is a free, 39-day event at Fair Park in East Dallas running from June 11 through July 19.
-Giant screens broadcast all 104 World Cup matches, with live music, international food vendors, and interactive soccer activities.
-Capacity is 35,000 at a time, and organizers expect 1.5 million total visitors.
-DART’s Green Line serves Fair Park station directly, with trains running every 10 minutes during the tournament.
+A free, 39-day event at Fair Park in East Dallas, running from June 11 through July 19.
+Giant screens broadcast all 104 World Cup matches, alongside live music, international food vendors, and interactive soccer activities.
+Capacity was 35,000 at a time.
+DART’s Green Line serves Fair Park station directly, and trains ran every 10 minutes during the tournament.

-Book Downtown Dallas if you are coming for one or two matches and want the easiest transit access.
-Book Arlington if you are attending three or more and want to walk to the gates.
-Book Deep Ellum if nightlife matters more than a short commute.
-Everything else is a lifestyle choice.
-Start with the Dallas World Cup where-to-stay guide for real-time hotel pricing, or check the Dallas World Cup restaurant and bar guide to plan your off-match meals.
+The advice that held through the tournament: Downtown Dallas for one or two matches and the easiest transit access, Arlington for three or more and a walk to the gates, Deep Ellum when nightlife mattered more than the commute.
+Everything past that was a lifestyle choice.
+The Dallas World Cup where-to-stay guide carries the full neighborhood breakdown, and the Dallas World Cup restaurant and bar guide covers where fans ate between matches.